Good question, isn't it?

 at the very moment we think it!

-In this case, the desire for a happy life leads to associate money, and what it makes possible, with the achievement of the feeling of well-being that we lack today; but what we neglect to consider is the negative effect that money can bring with it in terms of concerns, commitments and stress of various kinds.
+In this case, the desire for a happy life leads to associating money, and what it makes possible, with the achievement of the feeling of well-being that we lack today; but what we neglect to consider is the negative effect that money can bring with it in terms of concerns, commitments, and stress of various kinds.

 the moments we consider most satisfying include physical activity,